Hanitapatel/NC_-AQI/README.md

 * When the machine learning model was predicting the AQI category instead of the AQI value, the loss of the model decreased to 0.0180 and the accuracy increased to 64%
 * If we had more time to complete this project, we would like to look at the statistical breakdown of the effect that various air pollutants have on AQI per region in North Carolina.

 ### Dashboard
 * A dashboard to display the findings of the analysis will be created using Tableau

 ### Presentation
 Google Slide Presentation can be viewed [here](https://docs.google.com/presentation/d/1nM4eEBQu5QLMny_0g068TraFPewo3p2E-1CmxfTic5c/edit#slide=id.p)

-## Communication Protocols
-    - Slack channel
-    - Zoom meeting during and outside of the class time
-    - Git Hub

 ## GitHub
    We have a main branch and one branch per team member.
 Main branch includes README.